On leave Fall 2013

 Harriet Pollack, Professor (Ph.D.
 University of Virginia), is currently writing about and teaching courses that consider the body in Southern Literature and photography in the contexts of Southern history and cultural trauma.
-She recently co-edited, with Christopher Metress, Emmett Till in Literary Memory and Imagination, a book about the racial murder that began the civil rights movement.
+She recently edited Eudora Welty, Whiteness, and Race, and with Christopher Metress, Emmett Till in Literary Memory and Imagination, a book about the racial murder that began the civil rights movement.

-American literature with specializations in Southern literature, William Faulkner and Eudora Welty, American women writers, visual culture, modernism, cultural studies, and reading theory.
+American literature with specializations in Southern literature, William Faulkner and Eudora Welty, American women writers, visual culture, body studies, modernism, cultural studies, and reading theory

 Current Projects and Research Interests